What is Money Laundering?

 A third example is through money transfer schemes which involve using wire transfers or other means to move money around the world, making it difficult to track.

 These are just a few examples of how money laundering can be accomplished.
-There are many variants of money laundering, and new methods are being developed all the time.
+There are many variants of money laundering, and new methods are constantly being developed.
 With ever-evolving technology, it is becoming increasingly difficult to detect and prevent money laundering on a global scale.

 Big sports events such as the FIFA World Cup can be attractive targets for money launderers, who may use online gaming platforms to hide or transfer funds obtained through criminal activities.
 The large amounts of transactions during these times make it more difficult for operators to detect suspicious behavior, making them vulnerable to exploitation by criminals looking to launder their money.
 It is essential that operators have adequate anti-money laundering systems in place and implement rigorous checks on all customer accounts.